federalies/dynamoco/readme.md

 ### Single dependency

 By design, this module has a single, external, run-time dependency (`aws-sdk`).
-And it uses a few other packages while running tests.
-It is a stated goal of the project to keep the dependencies as small as reasonable. _(different than as small as possible)_
+It uses a few other packages with tests, and some built-in modules to node.
+It is a stated goal of the project to keep the dependencies as small as reasonable. _(NOTE: that is not equivalent to "as small as possible")_

-#### Dependency
+#### Dependencies

 * [aws-sdk](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB.html)

 ### Codebase

 This is a Typescript codebase, and aims to be relatively up to date with the latest version.
-Adopting new typescript version will likely comence after some  hardening period, but hastened if a new language feature has been added that substantially supports this project.
+Adopting typescript versions updates will likely comence after a version hardening period in the wild, but might be hastened if a new language feature has been added that substantially supports this project.

 <!-- ROADMAP -->
 ## Roadmap